Effective knee healing after a fall involves rest, ice, compression, elevation, and targeted physical therapy to restore function and reduce pain.

 |---|---|---|

-| Abrasion/Contusion | Skin scrapes; bruising; mild swelling; tenderness | Clean wound; topical antibiotics; RICE; monitor for infection |
+| Abrasion/Contusion | Skin scrapes; bruising; mild swelling; tenderness | Clean the area gently; protect the skin; use RICE; monitor for infection or worsening pain |

-| Sprain (Ligament Stretch/Tear) | Pain; swelling; instability; limited motion | RICE; bracing; physical therapy; surgery if severe |
+| Sprain (Ligament Stretch/Tear) | Pain; swelling; instability; limited motion | RICE; bracing when appropriate; physical therapy; surgery if severe |

-| Meniscus Tear | Pain along joint line; clicking/popping sensations; stiffness | Rest; physical therapy; possible arthroscopic surgery |
+| Meniscus Tear | Pain along joint line; clicking/popping sensations; stiffness | Rest; physical therapy; possible arthroscopic surgery depending on severity and symptoms |

 | Fracture (Bone Break) | Severe pain; deformity; inability to bear weight; swelling | Immobilization with cast/splint; surgery may be required |